noaa-ocs-modeling/CoastalApp/README.md

 Set the following environment variables:

-    ROOTDIR - The directory of your choice where the repository has been cloned NEMSDIR - The subdirectory $ROOTDIR/NEMS where the core NEMS code resides
+- `ROOTDIR`: The directory of your choice where the repository has been cloned
+- `NEMSDIR`: The subdirectory $ROOTDIR/NEMS where the core NEMS code resides

 In the build script `build.sh`, select desired components for which to build the app, e.g.: